 This project will help protect the North Acres neighborhood from flooding.

-The type of flooding occuring in North Acres in known as local flooding.
+The type of flooding occurring in North Acres in known as local flooding.
 It generally occurs away from creeks.
 It occurs when the drainage system of pipes and ditches is overwhelmed by heavy rainfall.
 In North Acres, the neighborhood’s storm drain system is very limited.
 Stormwater is conveyed to the creek mostly through the streets.
 However, due to the way the neighborhood slopes, a lot of stormwater also flows from yard to yard.
 The water may pass through several yards before it reaches a street.

 There are three ponds in the North Acres neighborhood.
-These ponds are on privately-owned land and were not built for drainage purposes, and it is unlikely that the project will include major improvements to these ponds.
+These ponds are on privately-owned land and were not built for drainage purposes.
+The project will not include improvements to these ponds.
 Two of the ponds typically hold water.
 You may not be familiar with the third pond because it looks like part of the creek bed.
 It does hold some floodwaters, but is too small to provide significant flood benefit.
 Please also note that the City of Austin does not have the responsibility for the maintenance of these ponds.
 Resources for pond owners can be found on our Field Operations web page.

 Our capital improvement projects take many years from start to finish.
 The process typically includes the following phases:

-The project is currently in the preliminary engineering phase with construction anticipated to begin in 2024.
+Phase 2 is currently in the design phase with construction anticipated to begin in 2025.

 - Presentation from March 7, 2023, NAHA meeting

 - Frequently Asked Questions

 Email Stephanie Lott to receive occasional email updates about this project.